markusdemedeiros/lucid/README.md

 ## Proof of Concept

-- Mention how we can 1.
-Read data from a file, 2. apply filters to that data, 3. write functions which turn arbitraty data into
-- Proof of concept also has a framework that allowes for 1. pure functions to be written that turn sound samples into data, and 2. pure functions to be written that turn data into animation frames.
-The entire effect system is complete.
-- We can render a test video which proves that it's possible to write actual frames from an audio source, so the project is viable.
+The major obstacle to the viability of this project is the outside effects of reading audio files and rendering data, so we wrote that aspect as our proof of concept.

-The test pipeline reads data from `data/test_data.flac` and outputs a video `data/output.mp4` created by reading every frame of the audio file and putting out a static frame for every image.
+The test conduit reads data from `data/test_data.flac` and outputs a video `data/output.mp4` created by reading every frame of the audio file and putting out a static frame for every image.
 Examining the output anumation, you can see the zoomed in Haskell logo resizing itself in response to audio samples.
 We've signifigantly slown down the test animation so that this is visible.

-furthermore, our proof of concept demonstrates that conduits are a viable strategy to eliminating side effects from the design of data filters.
+Our proof of concept demonstrates that conduits are a viable strategy to eliminating side effects from the design of data filters.
+Pulling all our effects into a conduit allows us to write idiomatic haskell code at each stage without worrying about the actual process of reading and displaying the files.
+Seperating business logic from effects is a major benefit of Haskell, and we predict it will make implementing the mathematical procedures of audio and video effects (for example, computing fourier transforms or applying colour maps onto a rendered svg frame) signifigantly easier.

+To explore our pipeline further, you can write more data filters in `processing.hs` which take `SoundStream`s to `DataStream`s of some type, and change the anonymous graphics function in line 8 of `Lib.hs` to another function from the `reanimate` library.
+Exploring the types should give you a good idea of the flexibility of our framework to create interesting audio visualizations with a simple, reusable interface.

 Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.